Meet the Founder

 Barrister | Human Rights Advocate

-Called to the English Bar in 2018 and a member of the Inner Temple, she has worked at the intersection of law, governance, and global development.
-Bringing nearly three decades of experience across the legal, humanitarian, and non-profit sectors.
+Layla Dean-Verity was called to the English Bar in 2018 and is a member of the Inner Temple.
+Her professional career spans law, governance, and global development, with nearly three decades of experience across the legal, humanitarian, and non-profit sectors.

-Layla is trained in commercial civil mediation and international arbitration, has collaborated with governmental and institutional partners worldwide, and previously taught as a Visiting Lecturer at the University of Westminster.
+Layla is trained in commercial civil mediation and international arbitration.
+She has worked with governmental and institutional partners internationally and has previously served as a Visiting Lecturer at the University of Westminster.

-Before establishing AAI, Layla served as Founder and CEO of Basic Human Rights, leading humanitarian operations across conflict and disaster-affected regions including the Middle East, the Sahel, Pakistan, Afghanistan, and post-earthquake Haiti.
+Prior to establishing Advocacy Advisory International, Layla was Founder and CEO of Basic Human Rights, where she led humanitarian operations in conflict- and disaster-affected regions including the Middle East, the Sahel, Pakistan, Afghanistan, and post-earthquake Haiti.

-Balancing life between London and Cape Town, and as a mother and grandmother, she is deeply committed to guiding future lawyers with resilience, compassion, and a principled devotion to justice.
+Layla divides her time between London and Cape Town.
+As a mother and grandmother, she remains deeply committed to mentoring future lawyers with resilience, compassion, and a principled approach to justice.

 A Word from the Founder | The Role of AI In Advocacy